-Revenue of our residential and serviced apartments segment declined by 7% year-on-year, primarily because of lower rental income from The Summit in the Mid-Levels district after its renovations began in September 2023.
-If excluding the impacts of The Summit, revenue grew by 8% year-on-year, mainly because of improvements in occupancy and room rates at Kornhill Apartments in Hong Kong East.
+Revenue of our residential and serviced apartments segment declined by 7% year-on-year, primarily due to a rental income reduction from The Summit in the Mid-Levels district as it began its renovations from September 2023.
+If excluding the impacts of The Summit, revenue grew by 8% year-on-year mostly because of improvements in occupancy and room rates at Kornhill Apartments in Hong Kong East.